 Walk, Don't Run

-- Lower Impact: Runners impact with 3 times their body weight each step, walking only produces an impact of 1.5 times your body weight.
-Walking is far lower in impact yet still is a weight-bearing exercise that will prevent bone loss.
+Lower Impact: Runners impact with 3 times their body weight each step, while walking only produces an impact of 1.5 times your body weight.
+Walking is far lower in impact yet still is a weight-bearing exercise that may prevent bone loss.

 Jogging/Running All kidding aside, running is excellent exercise and walkers have benefited from running research in shoes and training.
 If you enjoy both walking and running, come visit our Running site.

 Exercise Above all, we need to get moving.
 The Exercise site can help you tone up and spice up your exercise routine.

 Colbert LH, Hootman JM, Macera CA. "Physical activity-related injuries in walkers and runners in the aerobics center longitudinal study."
 Clin J Sport Med.
 2000 Oct;10(4):259-63.